Focus on experimental science and techniques as presented on the MCAT™ with detailed graphical annotations.

 Psychological, Social, and Biological Foundations of Behavior Section

 Big Picture: Human behavior is highly impacted through disease as well as its corresponding treatment with therapeutics, making the understanding of behavioral sciences a key foundational topic for practicing medicine.
 This section contains Passages and Free Standing Questions that examine your proficiency in the Psychological, Social, and Biological Foundations of Behavior section of the MCAT.

-The material covered in this testing module includes high yield concepts described in the AAMC MCAT Content Outline for Foundations 6 and 7.
+The material covered in this testing module includes high yield concepts described in the AAMC MCAT Content Outline for the Behavioral Sciences.
 Topics examined in this module include learning and memory, intelligence, language, sensation and perception, and various aspects of cognition.
 This also includes psychology and sociology such as developmental psychology, personality disorders, behavioral tolerance, sociology of culture, medical/health sociology, self identity and development, social stratification and inequality, and public health.

 Chemical and Physical Foundations of Biological Systems Section

 BIG PICTURE: Stereochemistry is a high yield topic on the MCAT as it is important in drug design and its application to medicine.
 It is also a notoriously tricky subject on the MCAT, particularly because the learner is challenged to derive 3D spatial arrangements from 2D representations.
 This module will definitely increase your MCAT Stereochemistry knowledge and skills through a series of Free Standing Questions and Passages covering all of the principles of Stereochemistry and Isomers listed on the AAMC MCAT Content Guideline (available for free in checklist format on our site).
 Additionally, a complete Content Review of Stereochemistry is available for FREE on the med-pathway.com website.

 The questions/passage are grouped into separate sections, allowing for topic-specifc studying for the MCAT.